oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The following examples illustrate some of the options an Issuer has.
 It is up to the Issuer to decide which structure to use, depending on, for example, the expected use cases for the SD-JWT, requirements for privacy, size considerations, or ecosystem requirements.
 For more examples with nested structures, see (#example-simple_structured) and (#example-complex-structured-sd-jwt).

-The following input claim set is used as an example throughout this section:
+The following input JWT Claims Set is used as an example throughout this section:

 <{{examples/address_only_flat/user_claims.json}}

-Important: The following examples of the structures are non-normative and are not intended to represent all possible options.
+Note: The following examples of the structures are non-normative and are not intended to represent all possible options.
 They are also not meant to define or restrict how `address` can be represented in an SD-JWT.